Josu2506/Josu2506-MyCV-template/README.md

 My first repository on GitHub

 Hello, I'm Josu Adan.
-This is my first project, I had fun and did learn a bit more about Angular.
+This is my first project, I had fun and did learn a bit more about Javascript.
+Looking forward to do a few more.
 Cheers ☕😄